St Edmund Hall

 There is a self-service book scanner near the information desk.
 This is too high for many wheelchair users – staff at the information desk are happy to help if needed.

 There is level access around the main reading room.
 There are desks available for use – these are 65 cm high and have a bar underneath which may restrict some wheelchairs.
 Books are on high shelves - library staff will be happy to assist if needed.
 There is a raised section of the library at the east end which can only be reached via steps.
-There are also further bookshelves, working spaces, and academic offices arranged over several floors of the tower.
-This can only be accessed via narrow, wooden, open stairs with no contrasting markings – people with visual impairments may struggle to use these stairs.
+There are also bookshelves, working spaces, and academic offices arranged over several floors of the tower.
+This can only be accessed via narrow, wooden, open stairs with no contrasting markings.

 There are two gender neutral toilets in the library.